 Since 1995, ILSI Europe has coordinated and participated in several projects under the European Commission’s Fourth, Fifth and Sixth Framework Programmes, and continues to do so in the Seventh Framework Programme and under Horizon 2020.

-ILSI Europe has been involved in 6 projects funded by the European Union in 2016:
+ILSI Europe is currently involved in three projects funded by the European Union in 2017:

-5 projects are funded under the 7th Framework Programme:
+Two of these projects are funded under the 7th Framework Programme (FP7):

 - EFFORT: Ecology from Farm to Fork Of microbial drug Resistance and Transmission;

-- PATHWAY-27: Pivotal Assessment of the Effects of Bioactives on ahe Health And Wellbeing, From Human Genome to Food Industry;
+- PATHWAY-27: Pivotal Assessment of the Effects of Bioactives on the Health and Wellbeing, From Human Genome to Food Industry.

 One project is funded under Horizon 2020: